kimjoar/pacman/readme.md

       --source <path>       change source directory  (default ./content) --target <path>       change target directory  (default ./public)

-### Basic setup

-By default, should be used in a directory with the following structure (which can be changed to your liking):

-    mysite/
-        config.js        -- the pacman config file (more on this later) public/          -- the folder where the build-mode generated site is placed content/         -- the content for your site index.html   -- an index file for your site, along with any other file _partials/   -- a folder with all your partials _layouts/    -- a folder with all your layouts

-Pacman will generate content from the `content` directory, and place the resulting built site in the `public` directory.
-You can change the names of these folders from the command line, or in the `config.js` file.
-Files or folders starting with `_` will not be processed into the `public` directory.
-Other than that, the names of the folders are not important in any way.

 In dev mode, all files are served directly from the `content` directory, and no files will be generated: